 The Swedish Media Database, SMDB, is a search service for the audiovisual collections at the National Library of Sweden (KB).
-The database contains information about TV, radio, video, movies presented in theaters, CDs, and multimedia.
-The SMDB covers most Swedish broadcasts and publications since 1979, but also contains older material.
+The database contains information about programmes that have aired on TV or radio, about videos, movies presented in theaters, CDs, and multimedia.
+The SMDB covers most Swedish broadcasts and publications since 1979, but contains older material as well.

 Audiovisual recordings needed for research projects, may be requested directly from the SMDB.
 The research project must first be approved by the National Library of Sweden.